Adam-D-Lewis/auto-issue-labeler-test/plan.md

 - Errors fail the job with clear logs but do not spam API

 Deliverables:
-- Updated workflow to include ANTHROPIC_API_KEY
+- Updated workflow to include OPENAI_API_KEY
-- Updated script with Anthropic client call and JSON schema validation
+- Updated script with OpenAI client call and JSON schema validation

 --------------------------------------------------------------------------------